snicholspa/tips_tricks_howtos/autonomous_database/search23ai/search23ai.md

 	Log into the **internal** Workspace as the user **admin** and corresponding password.

-	Create a new Workspace using an existing Schema
+	Create a new Workspace using an existing Schema **SEARCH23AI**

 	* [Creating a Workspace Manually](https://docs.oracle.com/en/database/oracle/apex/24.2/htmig/creating-workspace-and-adding-apex-users.htm)

 2. Log into the new Workspace and Import the APEX Application

 	The APEX Application is available from the below link.
-You can import the app into an existing APEX Workspace based off of the **vector** schema/user.
+You can import the app into an existing APEX Workspace based off of the **SEARCH23AI** schema/user.

 	* [Download APEX Application](https://github.com/snicholspa/tips_tricks_howtos/blob/main/autonomous_database/search23ai/files/apex_search23ai_app.sql)